Last Updated on

 Your Dental Records

-For the Invisalign-aligner treatment, a set of eight pictures have to be done for each case which includes a photo of your side full-face, photos of your front and side teeth close-ups (closed teeth) and photos of each dental arch on the lower and the upper rows of teeth.
+For the Invisalign aligner treatment, a set of eight pictures have to be done for each case which includes a photo of your side full-face, photos of your front and side teeth close-ups (closed teeth) and photos of each dental arch on the lower and the upper rows of teeth.
+This helps to put the Invisalign timeline into pictures.

 Time Spend to Take the Records